weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 This allows Flux to read and write to the repo with the Kubernetes manifests in it.

-Go to the `<YOUR_GITHUB_USERNAME>/microservices-demo` repo on github, click settings, deploy keys (on the left at present).
-Add a key, paste in the public key from above, check the `Allow write access` box.
-(Run `cat id-rsa-flux.pub` to get this out.)
+Go to the `<YOUR_GITHUB_USERNAME>/microservices-demo` repo on github, click settings, and deploy keys (on the left at present).
+Add a key, and then paste your public key that generated from above (Run `cat id-rsa-flux.pub`).
+Check the `Allow write access` box.

 ## Modify the Front-end Manifest to Point to Your Container Image